Professor Anne Veronica Goldson

 Receiving her PhD in Film and Television Studies from The University of Auckland in 2005, Annie is a Professor in the disciplinary area of Media and Communication teaching across the production and theory divide.
 She was Head of Discipline in the years 2014-2016 and currently serves as PhD Advisor, heading the Graduate Studies Committee and is the VC appointee on the Professorial Promotions Committee.
 In 2006 she was awarded an Officer of the New Zealand Order of Merit for Services to Film and was appointed a Fellow of the Royal Society of New Zealand in 2017.
 Annie also received a Research Excellence Medal from the University of Auckland for her film Brother Number One, one of two recipients in the Faculty of Arts and was awarded a Research Excellence Medal from the Faculty of Arts itself.

-In 2019, she received funding from Radio New Zealand/New Zealand on Air to direct a 10-part podcast, Conviction: A No Crime Podcast on a highly contested criminal conviction.
-She is also working on a collaborative project, First in Family, with Dr Ema Wolfgramm-Foliaki that follows five students, all the first in the family to go to University which received University research support.
+In 2019, she received funding from Radio New Zealand/New Zealand on Air to direct a 10-part podcast, Faultlines: A No Crime Podcast on a highly contested criminal conviction.
+She has recently completed a collaborative project, First in Family, with Dr Ema Wolfgramm-Foliaki that follows five students, all the first in the family to go to University which received University research support.
+In 2020, Annie has received funding for two more documentaries from New Zealand on Air: along with former student Irene Chapple, she is producing Cry of Whakaari on the aftermath of the Whakaari White Island eruption and is producing and directing Lease on Life, which looks at breakthrough cancer immunotherapy treatment through the experience of Kiwi David Downs.

 Research | Current